galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

         - Fraction of reads explained by "1++,1--,2+-,2-+" (**SF** in previous figure)
         - Fraction of reads explained by "1+-,1-+,2++,2--" (**SR** in previous figure)

-If the fractions in the two last lines are too close to each other, we conclude that this is the library is not specific to a strand specific dataset (**U** in previous figure).
+If the two "Fraction of reads explained by" numbers are close to each other, we conclude that the library is not a strand-specific dataset (**U** in previous figure).

 > ### {% icon question %} Question
 >
-> 1. Which fraction of the reads in the BAM file can be explained assuming which library type for `GSM461177`?
+> 1. What are the "Fraction of the reads explained by" results for `GSM461177`?
-> 2. Which library type do you choose for both samples?
+> 2. Do you think the library type of the 2 samples is stranded or unstranded?
 >
 > > ### {% icon solution %} Solution
 > >